mbloch/mapshaper/REFERENCE.md

 ### -split

 Distributes features in the target layer to multiple output layers.
-If the `fields=` option is present, features with the same attribute value are grouped together.
-If no data field is supplied, the input layer is split into single-feature layers.
+If the `expression=` option is present, features with the same value are grouped together.
+The value of the expression is used to name the split-apart fields.
+If no argument is supplied, split-apart layers are numbered.

-`<field>` or `field=`  Name of the attribute field to split on.
+`<expression>` or `expression=`  JS expression or name of the attribute field to split on.

 Common options: `+` `target=`